AndroidonEarth/Small-C-Shell/README.md

     cd
     status

-Any commands are simply executed using execvp().
+Any other commands are simply executed using execvp().

 Also supports comments, which are lines beginning with the # character.